Travel writer John Borthwick considers all options traveling on Thailand’s transports of delight and occasional despair.

 Rua hang yao are narrow-hulled craft with a howling diesel motor and long, extended propeller shaft — the “long tail”.
 They’re found everywhere from city canals to island beaches.
 Sit low, hang on, wear a life jacket if there is one and be prepared to cop some spray.

-Rental motorbikes are popular in most tourist centres and thus are a regular source of injured or demised foreigners.
-Understand: wear the helmet (it’s the law, despite all the Thais who don’t); stay sober (what could possibly go wrong?); don’t assume you have right of way; carry your passport and international driver licence on you (and never leave either one as “deposit”).
-Does your travel insurance cover you?
-The fine print very possibly says it doesn’t.
+Rental motorbikes are popular in most tourist centres and thus are a regular source of injured and dead foreigners.
+Understand: wear the helmet (it’s the law, despite all the Thais who don’t wear one).
+Stay sober (what could possibly go wrong? — you lose your insurance cover, for starters).
+Never assume you have right of way.
+Carry your passport and driver licence on you (and never leave either one as “deposit” for the motorbike).
+Question: does your travel insurance cover you?
+Probably not, unless you hold a valid motorcycle licence from your home country.
+(Australians, please note, a car licence is insufficient for motorbike insurance.)

-Moto-si dudes linger on city corners wearing numbered, low-vis vests.
+Moto-si dudes linger like home boys on city corners wearing numbered, low-vis vests.
 State your destination.
-Then agree on the fare — prices start at about 40 baht for a short trip.
+Then agree on the fare — prices start from about 60 baht for a short trip, depending where you are.
 Use the helmet.
 Settle back for a slipstreaming, tailgating, maximum monoxide view of the traffic stampede.
 Freaky fun.

 Thailand has an extensive domestic air network serviced by good carriers like Nok, Thai Smile, Air Asia and Bangkok Airways.

-Bangkok has two main ferry services.
+Bangkok has several main ferry services.
 The local commuter service, the Chao Phraya River Express is quick, crowded and cheap.
 It services numerous whistle-stop wharves and an on-board conductor collects fares.
 The Chao Phraya Tourist Boat is visitor-oriented and stops at piers near all main attractions — a one-day pass for 200 baht is recommended.
-The main departure point is Central Pier, at Saphan Taksin Bridge.
+The main departure point is Sathorn aka Central Pier, at Saphan Taksin Bridge.
+A new electric ferry service called My Smart Ferry is now operation, running between Rama V Bridge and Sathorn/Central piers, with weekend cruise itineraries.

-In many places the most popular and economical form of suburban travel is the songtaew — “two seat” — a canopied light pick-up truck with two bench seats in the rear.
+In many places the most popular and economical form of suburban travel is the songthaew — “two seat” — a canopied light pick-up truck with two, inward-facing bench seats in the rear.
 Generally, they run on local circuit routes and passengers join and alight at any point, paying a flat fee.
 In Pattaya (where they are also called “baht buses”), for instance, the fare is 10 baht for Thais and foreigners alike.
-In other tourist destinations you might encounter invidious “double pricing” for foreigners.
+A longer journey is 20 baht.
+In other tourist destinations like Samui you might encounter invidious “double pricing” for foreigners.

 Large passenger launches, with a canopy and powerful outboard motors, service smaller islands and daytrip excursions.
 They are fast and reliable but can be a bit crowded.
 Grab a life jacket and wear it.
 Make your reservation in advance.

 Bangkok meter taxis are plentiful and inexpensive.
-Many drivers speak little English so it’s good to have your destination address written in Thai.
-Be sure the meter is on (flag-fall, 35 baht); if the driver won’t use it, just hop out — the next cab is about one minute away.
-Things are more difficult on some popular islands where most taxis won’t use the meter and demand extortionate fares; try to use your hotel transfer service instead.
+Many drivers speak little English so it’s good to have your destination address written in Thai script.
+Be sure the meter is on (flag-fall, 35 baht); if the driver won’t use it (“Sorry, broken”), just hop out — the next cab is about one minute away.
+Things are more difficult on some popular tourist islands where most taxis won’t use the meter and demand extortionate fares; try to use your hotel transfer service instead.

 The iconic tuk-tuk (real name samlor, “three-wheel”) is unmetered and drivers will charge whatever they think they can.
 Usually more expensive than a meter taxi.
 Don’t start your ride without agreeing on the fare.
 Mutant tuk-tuks are sometimes called Skylabs, such as on Koh Si Chang.

 Intercity passenger vans are fast, furious, frequent and risky.
-They have a dubious safety record (in a country with one of worst road tolls anywhere).
+They have a dubious safety record in a country with one of worst road fatality figures anywhere.
 Flyer beware.
 Catch the bus or train instead.

 Thailand has a good rail network and rail travel is a great way to see the country and to meet Thai people.
-Trains run on time and are clean, even if a bit aged.
+Trains run on time and are clean, even if the rolling stock aged.
 The Bangkok—Chiang Mai Express is the classic rail journey, a 750-km night ride that will rock you on the narrow, one-metre gauge track.
-Reserve your seat in advance especially if travelling near public holidays; for convenience (and a small fee), book through an agent.
+Reserve your seat in advance especially if travelling near public holidays.
+For much convenience and a small fee, book through an agent.